 Brighton and Hove – Good Shepherd, Mile Oak

-The roof inside has pierced iron girders and the altar is clear of the east wall, but there is no central plan, unlike Roman Catholic churches of the period.
-The fittings are unobtrusive and mostly new, though a few, like the crucifix behind the altar, were retained from the temporary church. and the only colour comes from the glass in the side-windows.
+The roof inside has pierced iron girders and though the altar is clear of the east wall, there is no central plan, unlike Roman Catholic churches of the period.
+The fittings are unobtrusive and mostly new, but a few, like the crucifix behind the altar, were retained from the temporary church. and the only colour comes from the glass in the side-windows.

 The church became an independent parish in 1994.

 Glass: (North and south sides, first windows) K Budd (Elleray (2004) p45) abstract.

 My thanks to Nick Wiseman for the photographs